Splyth/slack_bot/README.md

   @BOT_USER shame <User ID> - You must @USER_NAME (might figure out how to display with a user name search)

   @BOT_USER praise <User ID> - You must @USER_NAME (might figure out how to display with a user name search)

+  @BOT_USER emojify me - Finds the first emoji in the command, then writes out the rest of the command using the given emoji and :nothing:

 # Other Bot Interactions:
   ## Delete Bot Message: